psychemedia/storytelling-notes/love_more_salt.md

 So up she comes.

-' Who made this here gruel?' says he.
+'Who made this here gruel?' says he.

 'I did,' says the cook, for she were frightened.